 Bordered by the Caribbean Sea to the east and the Pacific Ocean to the west, Nicaragua's coastlines stretch for a total of 910 km (566 miles).
-Travelers have no shortage of beaches to explore, and the variety is immense - white sand, black sand, secluded, busy and vivacious, wild and untamed, or lined by restaurants and hotels.
+When it comes to beaches, Nicaragua has no shortage of options for travelers to explore, and the variety is immense - white sand, black sand, secluded, busy and vivacious, wild and untamed, or lined by restaurants and hotels.

 There really is something for every beach bum here, whether you'd prefer to dig your toes into the sand and kick back with a beer, catch a wave, or wander for miles on deserted stretches of sand without seeing another soul.
 This country has got you covered.
 As for the best beach in Nicaragua?
 It's debatable, but here are ROAM's top picks.

 This little-known gem is one of the prettiest beaches on Nicaragua's southern coast, with a small white sand beach lined by thick jungle on one side and crystal clear water on the other.
 One of the best swimming beaches in Nicaragua, the private beach and bay is located on the property of Aqua Wellness Resort, so if you're not staying there, make a lunch or dinner reservation to get onto the property and enjoy a day at the beach.

 Located just twenty minutes north of San Juan del Sur, Playa Maderas retains a feeling of a lost paradise.
 The white sand beach's signature shark-fin-shaped rock formations and jungle-lined cove is incredibly beautiful, has rocky expanses perfect for tide pooling, and there are a handful of bars along the beach that serve tasty ceviche, cold beer, and local fish tacos.